 Pricing of hosting plan is always one of the major considerations for young bloggers to swipe their credit card.
-If you are wondering why so many webhosting companies like Bluehost offers hosting for so cheap ($3.95/month) for the first year, and offers fat affiliate income to the marketers, it is because most of the hosting companies earn with renewal and add-on services that they offer.
+If you are wondering why so many web hosting companies like Bluehost offers hosting for so cheap ($3.95/month) for the first year and offers a fat affiliate income to the marketers, it is because most of the hosting companies earn with renewal and add-on services that they offer.

 - Don’t fall for super cheap hosting offer.

-- Look out if servers are optimized for platform you are going to use.
+- Look out if servers are optimized for the platform you are going to use.